 Tea leaves contain approximately three percent caffeine content by weight; but factors like soil chemistry, type of tea plant and whether the tea leaves are dry or wet can affect caffeine content.

-Oolong TeaContains about half the amount of caffeine as a cup of coffee.
+Oolong TeaContains about one-third the amount of caffeine as a cup of coffee.

 Black TeaContains about half the amount of caffeine as a cup of coffee.

 HerbalsNaturally caffeine free!
-Herbals don't actually contain any tea leaves, they comes from steeping herbs such as ginger or chamomile.
+Herbals don't contain any tea leaves, instead they come from steeping herbs such as ginger or chamomile.